|Seasons at Kirkwood:||2nd season|

-Ryan Kirsch enters his second season as an assistant coach with the Kirkwood Community College men’s basketball program in 2019-20.
+Ryan Kirsch enters his third season as an assistant coach with the Kirkwood Community College men’s basketball program in 2020-21.

-The Jackrabbits finished the season with a record of 28-7, winning the Summit League Conference and Tournament Championships, and qualified for the NCAA Tournament.
+Prior to Kirkwood, Kirsch served as a graduate assistant coach at both South Dakota State University and Augustana University.
+While at SDSU the Jackrabbits finished the season with a record of 28-7, winning the Summit League Conference and Tournament Championships, and qualified for the 2018 NCAA Tournament.
 SDSU had a record-setting year having set the school records for wins (28), team points (2,958), 3-pointers made (374), and defensive rebounds (1,054).
-Kirsch worked with several players that accumulated numerous accolades including Associated Press All-American Mike Daum, 2nd Team All-Summit League and Freshman of the Year David Jenkins Jr., and All-Summit League Honorable Mention forward Reed Tellinghuisen.
+Kirsch worked closely with several players including Associated Press All-American Mike Daum, 2nd Team All-Summit League and Freshman of the Year David Jenkins Jr., and All-Summit League Honorable Mention forward Reed Tellinghuisen.

-Kirsch spent the 2016-17 season as a graduate assistant at Augustana University, where he oversaw team academic progress, team equipment needs, and the program's junior varsity team.
+At Augustana, Kirsch oversaw team academic progress, team equipment needs, and the program's junior varsity team.
 Additionally, he assisted in player development, recruiting, and video needs for a squad that went 24-9 en route to an NCAA Central Region semifinal appearance with an All-American and two All-League selections.

-A Corydon, Iowa native, Kirsch graduated with a degree in Industrial and Manufacturing Systems Engineering from Iowa State University in 2016.
-Recently this year Kirsch also earned a Master of Arts in Sports Administration and Leadership from Augustana University.
-He resides in Ely, Iowa with his wife Branygon.
+A Corydon, Iowa native, Kirsch graduated with a degree in Industrial and Manufacturing Systems Engineering from Iowa State University.
+He is currently working on finishing his Master’s degree in Sports Administration and Leadership.